Chemical Exfoliation: A Comprehensive Guide for Beginners

 Overexfoliating (exfoliating too often or too intensely for your skin type) can strip away the skin’s protective barrier, leaving it vulnerable to sun damage, dryness, and even infection.
 So take it slow at first.
 Never use a product more often than recommended, and never layer intense exfoliants in the same session.
 If an exfoliant ever feels uncomfortable, rinse it off immediately.
 If you have sensitive skin, really err on the side of caution and patch-test any exfoliating product before applying it to your face.

 To put it simply, those with less-sensitive skin can exfoliate more frequently, while those who are more sensitive need less-powerful formulas and less frequency overall.

 How to fit chemical exfoliation into your skin care routine

-Exfoliants have the potential to leave skin feeling dry, so moisturize immediately afterward if your skin needs it.
+Exfoliants have the potential to leave skin feeling dry, so moisturize with a face oil or cream immediately afterward if your skin needs it.

 Rich CreamAugustinus Bader The Rich Cream goop, $290SHOP NOW

 Lightweight LotionAlpyn Beauty Triple Vitamin-C Brightening Bounce Cream goop, $49SHOP NOW